-- One particularly memorable three-parter involved a defendant who was a famous movie director with a powerful legal team that had managed to stymy most of McCoy's usual legal wrangling.
+- One particularly memorable three-parter ("D-Girl"/"Turnaround"/"Showtime") involved a defendant who was a famous movie director with a powerful legal team that had managed to stymie most of McCoy's usual legal wrangling.
 When McCoy eventually managed to get him on the stand, however, he essentially goaded the director by playing his ego with the knowledge that the victim, his ex-wife and producer, had basically wrecked his career by spitefully blocking his desired projects and forcing him to work on films that were beneath him.
 The director eventually explodes, grabs the murder weapon and screams "That vindictive bitch, I could have made something —" before he calms down enough to realize he's been lured into this trope.
 And this happened after McCoy basically lampshaded what he was doing.

 - The character Speedo, in That Mitchell and Webb Look, is a parody of this in his prosecuting style: "Did you kill that woman?!
 Did you kill that woman?!
 Did you kill that woman?!", which is entirely ineffective until he pulls out a gun and shoots it above the witness' head, at which point he agrees "Yes!
 Yes whatever you say!"

-- Subverted in the JAG episode "Killer Instinct", because lead counsel Harmon Rabb knows that the defendent is too smart to confess on the stand in the usual Perry Mason style.
-It's only when co-counsel Bud Roberts obfuscates stupidity that the defendent makes a confession in an outburst of rage.
+- Subverted in the JAG episode "Killer Instinct", because lead counsel Harmon Rabb knows that the defendant is too smart to confess on the stand in the usual Perry Mason style.
+It's only when co-counsel Bud Roberts obfuscates stupidity that the defendant makes a confession in an outburst of rage.

-- The title character of Phoenix Wright: Ace Attorney ends up doing this in every single case ever, apropos to his role as a Perry Mason stand-in.
+- The title character of Phoenix Wright: Ace Attorney does this in nearly every single case, apropos to his role as a Perry Mason stand-in.
 He misses the mark in case 2-4: the person he badgers is really innocent (and the fact that the method didn't work cues him in that something else is going on), and his client was actually a Magnificent Bastard/Sociopath who hired an assassin and was planning to blackmail him.
-The Perry Mason Method is the only way to clear your defendant in the Ace Attorney universe.
-This may be an unintended side-effect of the pass/fail nature of the cases (it is still a video game, after all), but the fact remains that even if the 'witness' was in the room, holding the gun, shot the gun twice, with a witness, and a clear motive proven already, flubbing the pronunciation of the witness's name can and will lead to the judge ignoring the entire testimony, and the real murderer refusing to confess.
-Never mind that the defendant was in another room in another country with fifty million people giving them an alibi, the witness DIDN'T do it, so the defendant MUST have!
-Infallible logic!
-The cases do work out in the end as the story intended, but it's a case of gameplay mechanics getting in the way of story.
 In fact this is directly called out by Godot in the final case of the third game.
 Even after Phoenix proves that his client is innocent through a very convoluted set of explanations, Godot insists that the trial must continue because they haven't found out who the culprit is yet.
 And everyone just goes with it even though it leads to his own conviction.

-- Interestingly, one case has Phoenix concerned that even if he does get his client acquitted, the real killer might still go free, suggesting that it's not always an either/or scenario.
+- Though one case has Phoenix concerned that even if he does get his client acquitted, the real killer might still go free, so it's clearly not always an either/or scenario.

 - Reportedly at least partially Truth in Television in Japan.
-The seemingly ludicrous success rates of convictions and absurd amount of power the fictional prosecutors hold aren't as rare as one might hope, and Phoenix's apparent high success rate would be thought just as ludicrous in Japan, and his near poverty is not a far cry from reality.
+The seemingly ludicrous success rates of convictions and absurd amount of power the fictional prosecutors hold aren't as unrealistic as one might hope, and Phoenix's apparent high success rate would be thought just as ludicrous in Japan, and his Perpetual Poverty is not a far cry from reality.